syegod/syebookstore/README.md

 ## Overview

-The **Syebookstore** is a full-featured REST API that allows users to manage accounts, browse and manage book information, upload and download books in PDF format, and manage user reviews.
+**Syebookstore** is a full-featured REST API that allows users to manage accounts, browse and manage book information, upload and download books in PDF format, and manage user reviews.
 The system uses a robust, scalable backend powered by Spring Boot and integrates with a PostgreSQL database for persistence.

 ## Features